gofore/aws-training/docs/02-compute/README.md

 ## Users on many levels

-Imagine running a discussion board in EC2.
-On how many different levels you might have user accounts?
+Imagine running a content management system, discussion board or blog web application in EC2.
+How many **different types** of user accounts you might have?

 ---